 One of the greatest blue songs ever written is "Help me" by Rice Miller (the second Sonny Boy).
 I am a fan of this great harp player and I enjoy listening to his work.
 He is often overlooked by new harp players as his style is more acoustic and he doesn't sound like Little Walter.
 However, he is always listed at or near the top of favorite players by anyone who has struggled very long to play the harp.

 "Help Me" is a great song.
-It has that "Green Onions" bass line, but "Green Onions" dates from 10 years after Sonny Boy recorded "Help Me."
+It has that "Green Onions" bass line.
 I am particularly impressed by the way Sonny Boy can shift between playing a lick and then singing and then back again without hesitation.

 Another great thing about "Help Me" is Sonny Boy's use of "chugging" to emphasize the beat.
 One of the easiest things to do in harp playing is to chug the 2 and 3 holes.
 Just open you mouth a little so the 2-3 holes are open and draw quickly saying the word "CHUCK-CHUCK" You can let a little 1 hole in, even a little 4 hole.
 It's hard to do it wrong.
 But with the harp, all the notes are good notes, so it's not what you play, it's when you play it!
 Listening to Sonny Boy play, you notice he's playing a counter rhythm to the "Green Onions" bass line.